• Skip to main content

 According to the Compendium of Physical Activities, the MET for strength training methods such as powerlifting, weight lifting, powerbuilding, and bodybuilding with vigorous effort is 6.0.

-The METs of squats, bench press, and deadlifting are all 6.0.
+The METs of squats, bench presses, and deadlifting are all 6.0.
+Remember that number.

-020506.0020506.0020506.0resistance training (weight lifting – free weights, nautilus or universal-type), powerlifting, which includes strength training exercises such as the squat, bench press and the deadlift, bodybuilding, vigorous effort (Taylor Code 210
+02050 6.0 02050 6.0 02050 6.0 resistance training (weight lifting – free weights, nautilus or universal-type), powerlifting, which includes strength training exercises such as the squat, bench press, and the deadlift, bodybuilding, and vigorous effort (Taylor Code 210

 #2.
 Determine your Weight in Kilograms

-The second step to calculate how many calories you burn deadlifting is to find your weight in kilograms.
+The second step in calculating how many calories you burn deadlifting is to find your weight in kilograms.

 All you need to do is divide your weight in pounds by 2.2.